 Managing the employees in your workplace effectively necessitates that even the smallest of businesses set up work rules.
-Work rules protect your business and your workers and if correctly implemented and executed, create and maintain a better work environment for all.
+Work rules protect your business and your workers, and if correctly implemented and executed, they create and maintain a better work environment for all.

-Having formal work rules in your business, even if they're not required, are a good idea because they can help you protect your business from litigation and maintain a high quality of work life for your employees.
-You need to make sure that your employees understand what is expected of them, not only in the work that they do, but in their behavior and in other areas of your employment relationship.
+Having formal work rules in your business, even if they're not required, are a good idea because they can help you protect your business from potential liability and maintain a high quality of work life for your employees.
+It’s also a good idea to make sure that your employees understand what is expected of them, not only in the work that they do, but in their behavior and in other areas of your employment relationship.
 If the rules are carefully selected, clearly related to the business, and fairly enforced, they can help you to better manage your workplace and your workers.

-Apart from the required rules and policies, you basically have free reign to choose additional rules to help you manage your employees.
+Apart from the required rules and policies, you have the option to choose additional rules to help you manage your employees.
 Once you've taken care of the policies that are required, you can focus on choosing from the many other rules that are optional but that are, in many cases, a good idea to have.

-You should keep the rules as general as possible, to give yourself as much flexibility as possible in enforcing them.
-Your work rules should reflect your individualism as a businessperson and the individuality of your business.
-You can create a simple one- or two-page handout that you give to each person as you hire them, covering such things as:
+Some employers prefer to keep the rules as general as possible.
+The advantage of this approach is that it gives the employer flexibility in enforcing the rules.
+You can create a simple one- or two-page handout that you give to each person as you hire them, covering such things as

 - Safety rules that must be observed